anthony-jantzen/senior-design/argus/README.md

 2. Plug AP into power source.
 3. Connect AP to a switch that has internet access.
 4. Install *tcpdump* on the AP.
-5. Install *lsblk* on the AP.
-6. Follow OpenWRT USB drive setup (see References and Resources below).
+5. Follow OpenWRT USB drive setup (see References and Resources below).

 Once the above are completed, find a power source for each AP.
 Ping each of them to verify connectivity, then ssh into them. *tcpdump* will be ready to use, and *rsync* can be utilized to periodically transfer packet capture files to your central repository.